Office Address

 Step 3: Appoint Authorized Indian Agent (for Foreign Manufacturer)

-Foreign manufacturers must appoint an authorized Indian representative (AIR) to act on their behalf.
+For foreign manufacturers, appoint an authorized agent in India to act on their behalf.

 3